lyberix/lyberix/doc/developer-notes.md

 ============================

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of LYBERIX Core code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of LYBERIXV3 Core code.

-General LYBERIX Core
+General LYBERIXV3 Core
 ----------------------

 - New features should be exposed on RPC first, then can be made available in the GUI

-  - *Rationale*: RPC allows for blyberix automatic testing.
+  - *Rationale*: RPC allows for blyberixv3 automatic testing.
 The test suite for the GUI is very limited

 - Make sure pull requests pass Travis CI before merging